 Student Health and Counseling Center

 WATCHDOG is a safety education program that trains students to respond effectively in emergency situations and acquaints them with campus safety resources.
-Students will receive a two-year CPR certification through the American Heart Association.
+Students will receive a two-year CPR certification through the American Red Cross.

 WATCHDOG participants will learn: